Republic boss Kenny plays down pressure

 Asked if he had been given any guarantees over the job as Tuesday's game against the Group A leaders approaches, Kenny replied: "I've not been given any assurances, I've just been given full support by the FAI behind the scenes.
 They've been brilliant."

-Continuing his defiant tone that followed Saturday's latest poor result, Kenny insistsed his main focus since starting the job has been on qualifying for Euro 2024 as he attempts to mould a new and largely young team.
+Continuing his defiant tone that followed Saturday's latest poor result, Kenny said his main focus since starting the job has been on qualifying for Euro 2024 as he attempts to mould a new and largely young team.

 "With Serbia and Portugal in the group, and the spine ripped out of the team, and we haven't qualified for the World Cup since 2002, did anyone think that we were favourites to qualify or that we should qualify?